gittyeric/ml-infinite-image-augment/README.md

 from augment import ImageAugmenter

 img_aug = ImageAugmenter(on_off_predictor, diff_error=confidence_aware_diff_error)
-img_aug.searchRandomizationBoundries(training_img_filenames, training_labels)
+img_aug.search_randomization_boundries(training_img_filenames, training_labels)
 ```

-searchRandomizationBoundries offers plenty of customization (see API section) to focus on only the augmentations your model needs to be resilient to as well as tuning for accuracy vs search speed.  `analyze.json` is used as a resume-cache so delete this file if you ever want to `searchRandomizationBoundries` from scratch.
+search_randomization_boundries offers plenty of customization (see API section) to focus on only the augmentations your model needs to be resilient to as well as tuning for accuracy vs search speed.  `analyze.json` is used as a resume-cache so delete this file if you ever want to `search_randomization_boundries` from scratch.

 ## Step 2b: (Optional) Visualize Model Resiliency

 With the analysis.json file derived you can now render and open [analytics/index.html](analytics/index.html) to view how your model reacts to every augmentation and what intensities start to give your model grief:

 ```
-img_aug.renderBoundries(html_dir="analytics")
+img_aug.render_boundries(html_dir="analytics")
 ```

 ## Step 3: Generate Infinite Datasets!

-After searchRandomizationBoundries completes, you have everything you need to call synthesizeMore in a loop forever! (or run out of disk space):
+After search_randomization_boundries completes, you have everything you need to call synthesize_more in a loop forever! (or run out of disk space):

 ```
 while (True):
     synthetic_img_filenames, synthetic_labels =
-        img_aug.synthesizeMore(training_img_filenames, training_labels)
+        img_aug.synthesize_more(training_img_filenames, training_labels)
 ```

 Your training_img_filenames will be traversed in a loop until `count=len(training_img_filenames)` synthetic images are cloned to disk, with each synthetic clone having between `min_random_augmentations=3` and `max_random_augmentations=8` randomizations applied but only up to intensities seen that individually did not affect model output substantially.
 If you want to risk exposing your model to training on more extreme datasets such as very bright etc., you can control generating sensible (`realism=0.5`) random augmentation ranges between when small model differences start to show all the way up to values right at the edge (`realism=0`) of where the model starts to fail 100% of the time (ex. _exactly_ too bright for the model). `realism < 0` should be used sparingly as it may worsen realistic cases but _could_ force your model to generalize better.  `realism` near 1 creates very little variation and is best avoided unless you really need very strict realism.  `realism` can also be set on a per-augmentation feature basis via `set_augmentation_realism` which takes top preference.